 When the pain happens it might start out as soreness around the temples, cheeks or ears even, but as time goes on, the pain can become rather excruciating.
 It is not uncommon for jaw pain sufferers to be unable to lay their face on the side, so stomach or side sleeping becomes impossible and thus sleeping on one’s back becomes a necessity.
 This simple change can disrupt the normal sleep, as I have had a number of TMJ syndrome patients complain of fatigue and exhaustion due to jaw pain derived insomnia.
 Sometimes ear pain or ringing is present, and it is not uncommon for TMJ syndrome sufferers to have neck pain radiating into the shoulders, and even headaches coming from the excessively tense jaw muscles.
 The most classic sign of TMJ syndrome, however, is a persistent clicking and popping of the jaw upon opening the mouth.
 Even if pain is minimal, this symptom can be maddening to the person who hears, “click, click, click,” on every bite and chew.

 The treatment for this condition can be complex, as there are a number of factors contributing to the syndrome.
 Each element must be properly assessed and addressed, so the jaw pain must be treated independently from the neck pain and consequent headaches.
 Most chiropractors can treat TMJ syndrome effectively without any adjusting (or cracking in laymen’s terms), and co-management with a dentist might be in order.
 At the very least, TMJ sufferers need to wear a night guard for the teeth, mostly as a protective against cracking them, which is exactly what happens if TMJ issues are left untreated.
-Unfortunately, a night guard will not removed the pain that is currently there – that will need to be done by a chiropractor or other qualified practitioner – but it will prevent the pain from returning once it has been cleared.
+Unfortunately, a night guard will not remove the pain that is currently there – that will need to be done by a chiropractor or other qualified practitioner – but it will prevent the pain from returning once it has been cleared.

 Jaw pain and clicking might be one of the most painful musculoskeletal conditions I treat in my Beverly Hills, Los Angeles, and West Hollywood chiropractic office.
 If you get to it sooner better than later, the chances it will respond favorably to conservative care (non-surgical).
 However, long-standing untreated or poorly treated jaw pain disorders may end up needing surgery.
 If you are having any of the symptoms I have described, call me and let us evaluate your jaw.
 You may be a few simple treatments away from a return to normal, pain-free function.
 Catch the jaw click before it becomes pain.